ShaggyDog18/SignalGeneratorSD/README.md

 - Renamed FREQuency register on the display to CHANnel: so, now it looks like CHAN0 and CHAN1.
 - Tied a signal mode to a CHANnel; so, now you may change signal form along with its frequency.
 - Used EEPROM to store and recover settings.
+- Option to hide leading Zeros in frequency representation.
 - Added a new signal mode: square/meander signal wave at 1/2 frequency (for more accuracy of the output signal frequency).
 This is a standard feature of AD9833 module.
 - More convinient and fast way of input frequency by rotary encoder (if you still like the old way, comment `#define NEW_WAY_INPUT_FREQ`):
   - continuous input: if reach either '9' or '0' in a digit position, then it jumps over to the senior digit and decreases/encreases it.